 Officials

-Madrid / BarcelonaThe Spanish government does not yet have a draft national budget for 2026, but for public sector workers, this cannot be an obstacle to receiving a salary increase in 2025.
+Madrid / BarcelonaThe Spanish government does not yet have a draft national budget for 2026.
+However, for public sector workers, this cannot be an obstacle to agreeing on a new salary increase for 2025.
 Normally, these salary increases are included in new public accounts.
-Civil servants have been pressuring Pedro Sánchez's government for days to take action – the main unions representing civil servants (CCOO, UGT, and CSIF) They have threatened a general strike This December—for now, they have managed to get negotiations to resume this Wednesday with the Ministry for Digital Transformation and Public Administration, under the leadership of Óscar López (PSOE).
+Civil servants have been pressuring Pedro Sánchez's government for days to take action – the main unions representing civil servants (CCOO, UGT, and CSIF) They have threatened a general strike This December—.
+For now, they have managed to get negotiations to resume this Wednesday with the Ministry for Digital Transformation and Public Administration, under the leadership of Óscar López (PSOE).

 Cargando